pizzafreak5/zyberkatz/README.md

  - Git clone the repo into a local folder on your machine.
  - Open the project in Pycharm or your preferred method of running a python program
  - Verify you have Python version 3.6.0 on your machine.
- - Verify the following packages are in your interpreter for the program: beautifulsoup4, bs4, matplotlib, numpy, pandas, sqlite3, datetime, hashlib, json, tkinter, scraper.
+ - Verify the following packages are in your interpreter for the program: beautifulsoup4, bs4, matplotlib, numpy, pandas, sqlite3, datetime, hashlib, json, tkinter, scraper, lxml.

 **Usage:**